MegaMek/megamek.github.io/_posts/2023-05-24-New Development Release v0.49.13.md

 + PR #4289: A pure text stats summary of Alpha Strike elements can now be copied to the Clipboard
 + PR #4282: Symbols on the minimap can now be hidden; the minimap also now has a context menu
 + PR #4284, #4296, #4313: Substantial updates to the client settings dialog
-+ PR #4295: System/java/Megamek information can now be copied in the About dialog
++ PR #4295: System/java/MegaMek information can now be copied in the About dialog
 + Fix #4293: Off-board entities are now properly visible to players
 + PR #4292: The -quick command line flag can now be combined with other flags
 + PR #4290: The lobby chat window now shows a text placeholder when empty to improve its visibility
 + Fix #4302: The wind direction shown in the Planetary Conditions is now correct
-+ PR #4294: Megamek now has random and constant skill generation values for The Society (WoRS)
++ PR #4294: MegaMek now has random and constant skill generation values for The Society (WoRS)
 + PR #4319: The unit tooltip now shows original armor and internal structure values
 + PR #4310: Show a chat message when changing settings
-+ Fix #4334: Correctly display heat capacity on unit tool tip to match unit card when TO Heatsink Coolant Failure is used
++ Fix #4334: Correctly display heat capacity on unit tool tip to match unit card when TO Heat-sink Coolant Failure is used
-+ Fix #4221: Flares now correctly despawn when blown off the map
++ Fix #4221: Flares now correctly de-spawn when blown off the map
 + Fix #2333: Show Weapon Quirks in various tool tips
 + Fix MML 881: Problem with PPC Capacitors in Mixed Tech Mechs and Vehicles (adding missing PPCs)
 + Issue #2972: Add team BV totals to round report